-In January 2020, we entered into an agreement with a competitor in the network security industry, whereby, in February 2020, the competitor party paid us a lump sum of \$50.0 million for a seven-year mutual covenant-not-to-sue for patent claims.
-Pursuant to this agreement, at the end of this first seven-year period, either party may extend the agreement for an additional seven-year mutual covenant-not-to-sue in return for this competitor paying us an additional \$50.0 million.
-We determined the agreement to be a 14-year contract with a total transaction price of \$100.0 million.
-During the three months ended March 31, 2020, we recorded \$36.0 million upfront and an additional \$0.8 million in amortization of the deferred component as a gain on IP matter in our condensed consolidated statements of income.
+In January 2020, we entered into an agreement with a competitor in the network security industry, whereby, in February 2020, the competitor party paid us a lump sum of \$50.0 million for a mutual covenant-not-to-sue for patent claims.
+During the three months ended June 30, 2020, we recorded \$1.1 in amortization of the deferred component as a gain on IP matter in our condensed consolidated statements of income.
 See Note 10 of the notes to condensed consolidated financial statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for additional information regarding the gain on IP matter.